tylerttrannn/tylerttrannn/README.md

 - Mobile app design and user experience

 ## 💬 Ask Me About
-- Social Media and Brainrotitng
+- Social Media and Brainrotting
 - iOS development and mobile app design
 - Music and Movies 😄